FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/restconf/readme.md

 https://www.urlencoder.org/
 !!!

-### Demarcation of key using delimiter
+### Demarcate key using delimiter

-UniConfig allows to specify delimiter used for demarcation of list key value.
-Afterwards, all special characters inside key are automatically escaped.
+UniConfig lets you specify a key delimiter used to demarcate list key values.
+Once defined, all special characters inside the key are automatically escaped.

-By default, key delimiter is disabled.
-It must be specified in the 'config/application.properties' file:
+The delimiter is disabled by default.
+It can be defined in the `config/application.properties` file:

 ```properties RESTCONF Properties
 # RESTCONF settings